anupavanm/goodbye-repetitive-strain-injury/README.md

 We blame everything  on PC mouse/keyboard and frequent use of a computer :computer: as a primary cause.
 We do all the necessary corrections to relieve ourselves from pain
  * Buying a new ergonomic mouse, keyboard, adjustable table
- * Take frequent breaks (including stretching my wrist and fingers).
+ * Take frequent breaks (including stretching wrist and fingers).
  * Even take plenty of supplements (magnesium, B-complex, Bromelain).
+ * Programming/Installing the software that minimizes typing or mouse clicks :point_up_2:
  * Stop playing video games after work
  * Sit in chair with ice on hands and watch TV for hours :clock830:
  * Visit chiropractor